kajiryoma/ConfigurationalEntropy/README.md

 ### Layout

 * `Figure/`
-  Contains the numerical data and Gnuplot scripts required to generate all figures in the manuscript, including the TOC graphic and Figure 9.
+  Contains all figures in the manuscript.
+The numerical data and Gnuplot scripts required to generate the TOC graphic and Figure 9 are also included.

 * `Analysis/`
   Contains Python scripts for analyzing the simulation results: